Daltz333/2017-FRC-Dual-Tracker-System/README.md

 	ran on any co-processor with python and opencv capabilities.

 ## Development Environment
-	The code was used in a virtual environment with the following installed Python 3.4 (Programming Language)
+	**The code was used in a virtual environment with the following installed:**

+	Python 3.4 (Programming Language)
 	OpenCV 3.1.0 (Vision Tracking Library)
 	Numpy (Managing numpy arrays from OpenCV)